waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 }
 ```

+3) Pre-trained models

+The plugin requires a pre-trained fcn model with regard to what the user is tyring to train.
+The user need to provide the pre-trained models with regard to request.

+- `pretrained_models` is a folder containing pre-trained PyTorch models such as fcn32s_from_caffe.pth

-**All of the files and folders (total 2 files and 2 folders) must be in one folder, and the folder needs to be mounted as `/storage`**
+**All of the files and folders (total 2 files and 3 folders) must be in one folder, and the folder needs to be mounted as `/storage`**

-**The plugin requires a pre-trained fcn model with regard to what the user is trying to train.
-The docker will provide the pre-trained models with regard to request.**

-3) Training
+4) Training

 To train, simply run the command below on the host machine.
 Please make sure to set all the path correct.